nobraininside/dropQbsd/README.md

 ## Philosophy

 **dropQbsd** is not a distribution.
 It's a configuration.
-It doesn't fork OpenBSD — it sits on top, using tools battle-tested for decades.
+It doesn't fork the BSDs — it sits on top, using tools battle-tested for decades.

 The goal is not to add layers of abstraction but to remove them.
 If Unix users and permissions already provide isolation, why add a hypervisor?
 If `cron` and `find` can police a shared directory, why run a daemon?
 If `ksh` and `pfctl` can manage network access for updates, why build a package manager wrapper?
 If a 9-line setuid C binary can gate privilege escalation, why give `user` a `doas` ticket to the whole system?